• Skip to main content

 • Fresh sweet corn – is a delicacy all by itself, but combined with the rest of the ingredients, it becomes the ultimate summer side dish.

-• Red onion – with its slightly milder onion flavor, not only adds beautiful deep color to this dish, but it also provides the perfect balance of flavor.
+• Red onion – with its slightly milder onion flavor, not only adds beautiful deep color to this dish but also provides the perfect balance of flavor.

-1. Gather your ingredients and cut the bottom off of the unshucked ears of corn.
+1. Gather your ingredients and use a sharp knife to cut the bottom off the unshucked ears of corn.
 Then, place two ears in the microwave.

 1. Cook on high for three minutes.
-Let it cool and, using a potholder or dish towel, squeeze at the top.
+Let the corn cool and, using a potholder or dish towel, squeeze at the top and jiggle it a little bit.
 Like magic, the husk and silk will slip right off.
 Set aside and repeat with the other ears.

 1. Use a sharp knife, and slice the kernels off the cob, cutting close to but not through the cob.

-1. Combine the cider vinegar, olive oil, and salt and pepper in a medium-size bowl to make the dressing.
+1. Combine the cider vinegar, olive oil, salt, and pepper in a medium-sized bowl to make the dressing.
 Mix well.
 Add the onion and kernels and toss to combine.

 For this recipe, any variety of sweet corn, including yellow, white, and bi-color, work as long as it is fresh.
 Even field or dent corn, as it is sometimes called, works if it has just been picked.